tage64/chess-cli/doc/manual.md

 ## All commands

-Now follows a structured discription of all commands in Chess-CLI.
+Here follows a structured discription of all commands in Chess-CLI.
 You should probably not read this from top to bottom, but rather skim through the sections and read what you find useful.

 Note that these explonations focus rather on examples and less on completeness.